Starke, Florida: Founding and 19th century

 In 1858, the railroad reached Starke, bringing new residents to the community.
-The early 1870s brought on incorporation to the city, and in 1875, Bradford County residents narrowly voted to move the county seat from Lake Butler to Starke.
-Three additional votes would be taken in later years on the location of the county seat, before the Florida Legislature resolved the issue in 1921 with the creation of Union County.
+The city was incorporated on April 4, 1870.
+In 1875, Bradford County residents narrowly voted to move the county seat from Lake Butler to Starke.
+Three additional votes would be taken in later years on the location of the county seat, before the Florida Legislature resolved the issue in 1921, with the creation of Union County.